-No interest will be paid if the FTSE 100 EWFD closes below the level needed on the end date.
+No interest will be paid if the FTSE 100 closes below the level needed on all of the annual interest dates.

-It is important that you consider the outlook for the FTSE 100 EWFD and think about the possibility of the conditional, stock market linked interest not being generated - and whether the level of interest actually paid by the plan if interest is not paid may be less than the level of risk free interest that could be paid by bank or building society deposits, including fixed term deposits.
+It is important that you consider the outlook for the FTSE 100 and think about the possibility of the conditional, stock market linked interest not being generated - and whether the level of interest actually paid by the plan if interest is not paid may be less than the level of risk free interest that could be paid by bank or building society deposits, including fixed term deposits.